huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 </hfoption>
 </hfoptions>

-Use the `variant` parameter in the [`DiffusionPipeline.save_pretrained`] method to save a checkpoint as a different floating point type or as a non_ema variant.
+Use the `variant` parameter in the [`DiffusionPipeline.save_pretrained`] method to save a checkpoint as a different floating point type or as a non-EMA variant.
 You should try save a variant to the same folder as the original checkpoint, so you have the option of loading both from the same folder.

 <hfoptions id="save">
 <hfoption id="fp16">